Peter Gauweiler: Pro-Russia stance

 Gauweiler showed an early understanding for Russia's territorial claims against Ukraine.
 In September 2014, Gauweiler referenced a letter from Aleksandr Solzhenitsyn to Boris Yeltsin in 1991, in which Solzhenitsyn referred to Novorossiya ("New Russia") and many other areas of Ukraine beyond the Dnieper River as historically never belonging to Ukraine.

 During the annexation of Crimea by Russia in March 2014, Gauweiler criticized the behavior of the German government towards Russia.
 He described demands for economic sanctions and increased troop presence as "saber rattling" and "dangerous posturing."
 The United States and the European Union had brought Germany "into a dangerous escalation of threats."
 According to Gauweiler, the West had ignored and constantly frustrated Russia after the fall of the Iron Curtain.

 In March 2014, Gauweiler stated on behalf of his party: "We are for partnership.
 We are for partnership with Kyiv, but Moscow belongs just as much to Europe and we will not allow European Russia to be excluded by Kyiv, by others.
 We are for cooperation with Russia."
 Gauweiler called for a return of German policy to the "wisdom" of Franz Josef Strauss and approvingly quoted his statement: "Whenever Germany and Russia had good relations, it was always good for Europe."

 On September 12, 2014, Gauweiler traveled to Moscow to open the "Year of Language and Literature in Russia and Germany" as chairman of the Bundestag subcommittee on foreign cultural and educational policy.
 During his visit, he criticized the sanctions policy against Russia.
 He said that it was a cowardly policy that was going in the wrong direction.
 Experiences in Iran and Iraq had shown that such punitive measures did not work.
 It was necessary to build bridges and talk to each other.
 "Russia belongs to Europe!
 Sanctions are the wrong way."

-In February 2023, Gauweiler was one of the initial signers of a petition calling for an end to military support to Ukraine in the wake of the 2022 Russian invasion of Ukraine.
+In February 2023, Gauweiler was one of the initial signers of Manifest für Frieden, a petition calling for an end to military support to Ukraine in the wake of the 2022 Russian invasion of Ukraine.